 Are there any shops nearby?

-There is a great little shop and post office 300 metres down the hill in nearby Carlton village. selling fresh bread, veg, local milk and cheeses from farms in the valley (they can put together a bulk fresh food order if required telephone: 01234 721699) or the big four supermarkets can deliver.
+We encourage you to support our local “Carlton Village Shop” - a great little shop and post office 300 metres down the hill in nearby Carlton village. selling fresh bread, veg, local milk and cheeses from farms in the valley (they can put together a bulk fresh food order if required telephone: 01234 721699).
+There are also several local farmers and shops who can help you with any bulk meat, veg, fruit and dairy needs.
+They can deliver boxes of fresh groceries or bulk supplies with only a few days’ notice: Local Food

 Does a group have to do a Risk Assessment?